 This award is given to communities who have worked to keep their environment clean and who have participated regularly in REAP programs.
 Communities designated as Make It Shine Communities will receive two road signs to place in their community.

-WV Make It Shine Environmental Teacher of the Year Award
+WV Make It Shine Teacher of the Year Award

 This award is given to educators that have gone above and beyond to promote environmental awareness and stewardship in their classrooms and communities.
-Each Teacher of the year recieves a $500 personal award and a $1000 award to promote Science, Technology, Engineering and Math (STEM) education in their school.
+Each Teacher of the year receives a $500 personal award and a $1000 award to promote Science, Technology, Engineering and Math (STEM) education in their school.
 To nominate yourself or another, please submit an application packet.